Pollachi: Transport

-Rail

-Pollachi Railway Junction connects with Palakkad to the west, Coimbatore to the north and Dindigul to the east.
+Pollachi Railway Junction lies on the junction of Palakkad–Dindigul and Coimbatore–Pollachi branch lines with Palakkad to the west, Coimbatore to the north and Dindigul to the east.
 Metre to broad gauge conversion on Dindigul line was completed in January 2015.
 In 2017, the track between Pollachi and Podanur was converted from metre to broad gauge at a cost of ₹340 crore.

-Air

-Coimbatore International Airport is the nearest airport, located about 48 km from Pollachi.
+The nearest airport is Coimbatore International Airport, located 48 km from the town.
+The airport has regular flights from/to major domestic destinations and international destinations like Sharjah, Colombo and Singapore.

 Places of interest

 Anamalai Wildlife Sanctuary is situated at an average altitude of 1400 ft in the Western Ghats near Pollachi.
 Valparai is a hill station about 65 km from Pollachi and is situated at an altitude of 3500 ft.
 Topslip is a popular picnic spot located at an altitude of about 800 ft in the Anamalai mountain range which is about 37 km from Pollachi.
 Parambikulam Wildlife Sanctuary is situated in the valley between the Anaimalai Hills of Tamil Nadu and the Nelliampathi range of Kerala.
-The area is hilly and rocky, drained by several rivers and is thickly forested with some marsh lands and scattered patches of grass.
 Parambikulam-Aliyar multipurpose project involves a series of dams interconnected by tunnels and canals at various elevations to harness the various rivers flowing through the area.
 Azhiyar Dam is located on the foothills of Anamalai in the Western Ghats and Solaiyar Dam is 15 km from Valparai and is one of the largest rock dams in India.

-Temples

 Thirumurthyswami temple is a temple dedicated to Shiva, situated in the foothills of the Thirumurthy Hills.
-Other major temples include Masani Amman, Eachanari Vinayagar Temple and Vethathiri Maharishi.
+Other major temples include Masani Amman Temple, Eachanari Vinayagar Temple and Temple of Consciousness founded by Vethathiri Maharishi.